-Should you have any comments or questions, please contact Michael Hein, Lead Assistant Division Engineer, in Greeley at (970) 352-8712 or Sarah Brucker of this office.
+Should you have any comments or questions, please contact Javier Vargas-Johnson in this office at 303-866-3581 or Michael Hein, Lead Assistant Division Engineer, in Greeley at 970-352-8712.

 Sincerely,

 for Jeff Deatherage, P.E.
 Chief of Water Supply